-Passenger Side Mirror Directions
+Mirror Directions

 To adjust a mirror, turn the control wand toward the left or right mirror positions indicated.
 Tilt the control wand in the direction you want the mirror to move.
 When finished adjusting the mirror, turn the control to the center position to prevent accidentally moving a mirror.
-UNDERSTANDING THE FEATURES OF YOUR VEHICLE 81

-Vehicles and other objects seen in the right side convex mirror will look smaller and farther away than they really are.
-Relying too much on your right side mirror could cause you to collide with another vehicle or other object.
-Use your inside mirror when judging the size or distance of a vehicle seen in the right side mirror.
+Vehicles and other objects seen in the passenger side convex mirror will look smaller and farther away than they really are.
+Relying too much on your passenger side mirror could cause you to collide with another vehicle or other object.
+Use your inside mirror when judging the size or distance of a vehicle seen in this convex mirror.